Data Processing Agreement (DPA)

 4. Subprocessors

-4.1 The Controller authorises Kapta to engage the subprocessors listed in SUBPROCESSORS.md, which forms part of this DPA.
+4.1 The Controller authorises Kapta to engage the subprocessors listed in the Subprocessors page, which forms part of this DPA.

-4.2 Kapta will give 30 days' written notice (email or in-app) before adding or replacing a subprocessor.
+4.2 Kapta will give advance written notice (email or in-app) before adding or replacing a subprocessor.
 The Controller may object on reasonable grounds; if no agreed solution is reached, the Controller may terminate.

 4.3 Kapta is responsible for ensuring each subprocessor is bound by data-protection terms no less protective than those of this DPA.